Sodoma's Ghost: Plot

-Mark enters a room and finds a group of Nazi playing cards around a table.
-They invite the inebriated youth to join them.
-The others disappear, and Mark plays Russian roulette with Willy by playing a five-hand of cards with him, being forced to put the revolver to his head and pull the trigger three times with a single bullet in it.
+In a room, Mark finds Nazis playing cards around a table.
+They invite him to join them.
+The others disappear, and Mark starts playing a five-hand of cards with Willy.
+The loser must put a revolver with a single bullet to his head and pull the trigger three times.
 Mark survives the game and gets his reward: an assignation with a prostitute in a neighboring room.
 His desire turns to horror when his hands go right through her body and into a bloody pulp.
-Running out of the room, Mark sees Paul on the stairs and sees him transform into a Nazi too.
-Mark lunges at Paul, in which Mark falls down the stairs and breaks his neck.
-The others drag him into the living room, where he dies right before their eyes.
+Running out of the room, Mark sees Paul, who transforms into a Nazi.
+Lunging at Paul, Mark falls down the stairs and breaks his neck.
+The others drag him into the living room, where he dies before their eyes.

-More supernatural occurrences occur, starting when Maria retreats to a room where a ghost prostitute attempts to seduce her and tries to sow seeds of anxiety in her by saying that her lover, Anne, is cheating on her with Celine.
+Maria retreats to a room where a ghost prostitute attempts to seduce her and sow seeds of anxiety in her by saying that her lover, Anne, is cheating on her with Celine.
 Paul then gets approached and seduced by a possessed Anne, who turns into a rotting corpse.
-Exploring for a way out, Paul and John find a can of film in the cellar, which apparently holds the key to the ghosts power.
+Looking for a way out, Paul and John find a can of film in the cellar, which seems to hold the key to the ghosts power.
 As Mark's corpse rots before their eyes, they hear footsteps of the approaching Nazi ghosts.
-The four surviving teens flee into the parlor, where they decide to play the film to find the mystery of the supernatural occurrences.
-The film is the orgy sequence, which the ghosts attempt to break down the door.
+The four surviving teens flee into the parlor, and decide to play the film to solve the mystery of the supernatural occurrences.
+The film shows the orgy while the ghosts attempt to break down the door.
 Just when the ghosts break down the door, the film ends with the explosion that killed the Nazis.
-The marauding ghosts disappear, and the youths black out from the massive explosion that rocks the entire building.
-When they wake up, they all find themselves outside the now-ruined shell of the villa.
+The ghosts disappear, and the youths black out from the explosion that rocks the building.
+Waking up, they find themselves outside the now-ruined shell of the villa.
 Their experiences have apparently been nothing more than dreams, and the teens are relieved to discover that Mark is alive after all.
 Having enough of their adventures, the six teens pack up in their car and drive off.